Stoops-ML/aerofoils/README.md

 - look into aerofoil transformations.
 Currently there is on a flip horizontal transformation (not yet implemented)
 - include more aerodynamic properties to input
 - plot all aerofoils to make sure that they're valid after aerofoil_redistribution.py
+- check if can reduce PCA to only one dimension

 ### Notes
 - [run_NN.py](run_NN.py) depreciated.
 Current work is being completed on the convolutional neural network only